 electrical resistance in a circuit

-In a circuit Resistance is the property of a conductor which opposes the flow of current and its property is called resistivity.
-The S.I unit of electrical resistance is ohm indicates symbol as (Ω).In mathematically it is dedicated as
+In a circuit electrical Resistance is the property of a conductor which opposes the flow of current and its property is called resistivity.
+The S.I unit of electrical resistance is ohm indicates symbol as (Ω).In mathematically electrical resistance is dedicated as